What is Industry 4.0 & the 4th Industrial Revolution

 The Fourth Industrial Revolution is where the fusion of technologies is blurring the lines between the physical, digital, and biological spheres, characterized by the use of automation, advanced data analytics, and smart and autonomous systems.
 It is an era marked by the Internet of Things (IoT), big data and analytics, and the integration of the physical worlds and digital systems.

-A key element of this revolution is the smart factory, where cyber-physical systems monitor the physical processes of the factory and make decentralized decisions, showcasing the integration of robotics, automation, and machine-learning algorithms within manufacturing facilities.
+A key element of this revolution is the smart factory, where cyber-physical systems monitor the physical processes of the factory and make decentralized decisions, showcasing the integration steam power of robotics, automation, and machine-learning algorithms within manufacturing facilities.
 This revolution is transforming industries once again, leading us toward a future of smart factories, personalized medicine, and intelligent machines.

 What are the Current Pillars of Industry 4.0?